Terrific

 Construction paper memory cards - drawn, colored and cut

-Related craft: Match Cards and Game with printable patterns and rules for games to play.
+Related craft: The Match Cards and Game craft project includes printable patterns for match cards and rules for games to play.

 • Colored pencils, crayons or markers